pnck/glAES/README.md

 # glAES
-an attempt of gpgpu implement aes
+an attempt of gpgpu implement aes with qt framework